ia3andy/demo-decks/misc/Roq Live Coding.md

  ## site/blog

+Part 1: Default theme

 1. create and push app to GH from code.quarkus.io
 2. customize index.html with site info and add logo

+As an editor
-3.  edit menu
+1.  edit menu
-4. create post burger
+2. create post burger
-5.  show data from FM explain layout is defaulted
-6. create post steak (in the future), show that you can enable future post in dev mode in the config
+3. create post steak (in the future), show that you can enable future post in dev mode in the config
-7. add tagging plugin and show that it's plug and play
+4. add tagging plugin and show that it's plug and play
-8. add sitemap plugin and show sitemap (mention rss and search plugin)
-9. push
+5. push
-10. enable GH Page
+6. enable GH Page

+Part 2: Custom layouts

+1. Cleanup
+2. Create main.html, page.html
+3. Add header

 ## bistro site (restaurant menu)

-1. show custom layouts
-2. edit data